-The purpose of the study was to see how massage and/or individualized support affected recovery after major surgery.
+The purpose of the study was to see how massage and/or individualized support affected recovery after major surgery and help reduce post-surgical pain.
 Compared to the groups who received no massage, those who did receive massage experienced a faster rate of decreased pain intensity, pain unpleasantness and a reduction in anxiety in the first four days after surgery.

 SOURCE: Intergrative Healthcare